 How the Big 12 Got to This Point

-This article was published on the Belly Up Sports website and specifically its NFL page.
+This article was published on the Belly Up Sports website and specifically its College Football page.
 Belly Up Sports also has a Twitter page where you can interact with the network.
-I also have written for this outlet before so see my most recent story if you would like.
+I have written on this topic in a previous story if you would like to read it as well.
 If you would like to talk to me directly, feel free to chat with me on my Twitter as well.
 Try to keep it clean and proper.
 If you are incapable of doing so, ignore that completely and battle it out with me.
 Just a few warnings for those who dare challenge me.
 I am highly competitive and hate to admit when I am wrong.
 So be prepared for a war of words.